xrcgpx/macos-monitoring/README.md

     ```

 3. To get complete metrics, this exporter needs to be run with `root` privileges.
 Open a **dedicated terminal window** for this, as it will run in the foreground.
-    ```bash
+    `bash
     sudo /opt/homebrew/opt/darwin-exporter/bin/darwin-exporter --bind 0.0.0.0 --port 1053
-    ```
-    > **Note on `sudo brew services`**:
+    ` > **Note on `sudo brew services`**:
-> During setup, we found that running `darwin-exporter` as a root service via `sudo brew services start` was unreliable.
+    > During setup, I found that running `darwin-exporter` as a root service via `sudo brew services start` was unreliable.
 The service would appear to start but would not listen on the specified port.
     >
     > Therefore, the most reliable method is to run the command directly in the foreground as shown above.
 Keep this terminal window open, as closing it will stop the exporter.

 ### 2. Launch Prometheus & Grafana